Flu Vaccine and Covid-19 Vaccine Booster

 Visiting Dunbar Medical Centre

-Due to the ongoing situation with Coronavirus, we are taking measures in line with guidance shared by NHS Scotland and Public Health authorities to minimise risks associated with the virus.
+We are taking measures in line with guidance shared by NHS Scotland and Public Health authorities to minimise risks associated with the virus.
 In order to protect our patients and staff, we are asking for your support.
 The same measures are being taken by all three practices in Dunbar.

-If you display symptoms of Covid-19 / a sore throat / cough / temp / respiratory tract infection or flu-like symptoms
+If you display symptoms of Covid-19 / a sore throat/cough /temp/ respiratory tract infection or flu-like symptoms

 - Do not come into the surgery